King Duncan

 Just like my father, sleeping, I’d have killed him.

-Lady Macbeth has, by A2S2, spent the previous two scenes building the case that her un-sexing has been complete.
-Her capacity for compassion has been replaced by "direst cruelty."
-The maternal-nurturing register has been converted to its opposite.
+Lady Macbeth has, by A2S2, spent the previous two scenes building the case that her un-sexing has been complete: her capacity for compassion replaced by "direst cruelty," the maternal-nurturing register converted to its opposite.
 What stops her is not a strong filial attachment – the play gives no other evidence of devotion to her father – but the residue of basic human recognition.
 The sleeping king looks, in the moment of her approach, like someone who once held her, and she cannot strike.

 How does Duncan contrast with his son, Malcolm?

-The Duncan-Malcolm relationship is one of Shakespeare's most carefully constructed pieces of political-pedagogical writing.
-The contrast works as the play's principal piece of evidence for what virtuous kingship has to become after the catastrophe of Duncan's reign.
+The Duncan-Malcolm relationship is one of Shakespeare’s most carefully constructed pieces of political-pedagogical writing, and the contrast works as the play’s principal evidence for what virtuous kingship has to become after the catastrophe of Duncan’s reign.

 There’s daggers in men’s smiles: the near in blood,